alapisco/GoRest-api-testing-postman/README.md

 ### Create User

-Contains negative tests for empty, invalid values, or special characters used when creating a user
+Contains negative tests for empty, invalid values, and special characters used when creating a user